Family Education Rights and Privacy Act

 Montclair State University will maintain a record of all requests for and/or disclosures of information from a student's education records.
 The record will indicate the name of the party making the request, any additional party to whom it may be re-disclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The eligible student may review the record.

 Montclair State University designates the following items as directory information: student name, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received including deans list status, most recent previous school attended, date of degree conferment, career (UG/GR), status (full-time or part-time), and classification (freshman, sophomore, junior, senior, pre-articulated, provisionally matriculated, matriculated, etc.).
+Primary address and/or email address will be shared with designated vendors providing the following external services to graduating students: Information about purchasing class rings, yearbooks, commencement photos.
 The University may disclose any of those items without prior written consent, unless notified in writing to the contrary by the end of the second week of the semester.